There are thousands of French Recipes in classic French Cuisine that are all of utmost regional significance.

 Beyond a number of famous French staples, French Cuisine is a collection of a myriad of local recipes.

-While there are several well-known French recipes, such as the classic Croissant, the Madeleine, the Ratatouille, the Onion Soup, French Green Beans, or the French Almond Cake, the vast majority of French Recipes are less known.
+While there are several well-known French recipes, such as the classic Croissant, our best crepe recipe, the Madeleine, the Ratatouille, the Onion Soup, French Green Beans, or the French Almond Cake, the vast majority of French Recipes are less known.

 In fact, French recipes are extremely regionalized and anchored in local history.

 The French people has always had a particular relationship with food and gastronomy in particular.

 All these variations are rooted in the history of each village and region and were built over centuries.

 The Baeckehoffe, a traditional dish from Alsace originates from the Middle Ages when women doing their laundry on Mondays were putting their leftovers in a large pot and handing it over to the baker to cook in their oven while they were cleaning the garments.

 The Marseillaise Bouillabaisse is even older and can be traced to the Greeks who built the city almost 3,000 years ago and loved making a stew with the fish they could catch there.

 Castelnaudary has its Cassoulet, a slow-cooked dish with meat and white beans which was first made during the Hundred Years’ War when the city was under English siege and had to make do with whatever beans and meat they had left.